About the Severn Library

 - Materials are shelved by size and type rather than call-number classification.

 - The environment, designed for books and not the comfort of users, will help preserve the collections housed in the Severn Library and is kept between 50-55°F and 30-35% relative humidity.

 - The State Legislature approved funding in 2013.
 The building was prepared in 2015.
-Beginning October 3rd 2016, UMD Libraries materials held in offsite shelving will be available for request by library users.
+Since October 3rd 2016, UMD Libraries materials held in offsite shelving have been available for request by library users.

 - Moving, inventorying and reshelving these materials at Severn Library took approximately six months.

 - Similar facilities around the country have proved the effectiveness of a sophisticated tracking system and inventory control.
 There is greater likelihood that the book you need will be on the shelf.

 - Simply: books are not lost or stolen.